M5ez/M5ez/README.md

 ## Themes

 If you look at the library file structure you will notice a directory called 'themes'.
 The file 'default.h' contains all sorts of interface defaults you can tinker with.
-Simply copy it to your sketch directory, rename it, change the values you want and include it before including M5ez itself.
-There will be more themes in the library's themes directory to choose from soon: if you make a pretty theme, let's include it in there for others to play with.
+You can include another theme file from that directory from M5ez.h, by uncommenting the theme include near the top.
+You can also create a new theme file in that directory, change the values you want and include it in the same way.
+There will be more themes in the library's themes directory to choose from soon.
+If you make a pretty theme, please send it along so I can include it in there for others to play with.

 ## Dual-use sketches

 With a simple trick, you can make code that does something pretty on its own, but that can also be included to provide a submenu in a bigger program.
 If you look at the M5ez-demo program, you will see that its directory includes another sketch named sysinfo.ino.
 This is the same sysinfo.ino that can be compiled on its own.
 (It is in the Examples directory.)
-But if it is included with another program, the compiler will see that this other "master" program has specified `#define MAIN_DECLARED true`.
+But if it is included with another program, the compiler will see that this other "master" program has specified `#define MAIN_DECLARED`.
 Since the sub program has `#ifndef MAIN_DECLARED` and `#endif` around its declaration of `setup()` and `loop()`, it no longer conflicts, and the "master" program can call functions from it.
-As you can see sysinfo.ino uses the value of `MAIN_DECLARED` to determine whether to provide an "Exit" button.
+As you can see sysinfo.ino also uses whether or not `MAIN_DECLARED` is defined to determine whether to provide an "Exit" button.
 After all: if it is running stand-alone there is nothing to exit to.

-Note that you do not need to `#include` any sketches placed in the same directory as your master program: the compiler combines them automatically.
+Also note that you do not need to `#include` any sketches placed in the same directory as your master program: the compiler combines them automatically.
 That also means you must ensure that no names are declared twice, or otherwise the compiler will complain.